kasei/sparql11-protocolvalidator/README.md

 ***

-*bad-multiple-updates* - invoke update operation with more than one update string
+*bad_multiple_updates* - invoke update operation with more than one update string

 		POST /sparql/ HTTP/1.1
 		Host: www.example